rl1987/trickster.dev/tricksterblog/content/post/decrypting-your-own-https-traffic-with-wireshark.md

 `SSLKEYLOGFILE` environment variable to a path of textfile we can access.
 Software that implements TLS typically (altough not always) will write keys and other TLS secrets to this file.
 This applies to curl, Chrome, Firefox and many desktop apps that use NSS/OpenSSL libraries.
 Wireshark, if configured correctly, will be able to read this file and decrypt the intercepted TLS packets.
+This is a client-side capture of session keys.

 How exactly do we set the environent variable?
 This is dependant on operating system and whether or not we want to cover all apps that are installed.
-On Linux/Unix we could simply put the following line in ~/.bashrc or ~/.bash_profile file:
+On Linux/Unix that uses Bash we could simply put the following line in ~/.bashrc or ~/.bash_profile file:

 ```bash
 export SSLKEYLOGFILE=~/.sslkeyfile
 ```

 However, this will only cover program launched directly from the shell.
-On Linux, we could edit /etc/environment and reboot to set the environment variable globally.
+On Linux, we could edit /etc/environment (or /etc/profile) and reboot to set the environment variable globally.

 On macOS it is somewhat more complicated.
 First, we need to check if ~/Library/LaunchAgents directory exists and create it under our regular user if it does not.
 Then we create a Property List file